-Market & Main Apartments
+Market & Main Apartments Cost - \$6.2 Million

-Cost: \$5.4 Million

 Sunflower Development Company based in Kansas City, MO is rehabilitating three existing apartment buildings just south of Lewis Street on Market and Main Streets.
 The historic red-brick structures will be converted to 52 affording housing apartments, including 16 studio units and 36 one-bedroom units in a manner that will maintain the historic character of the buildings.
 Each apartment will feature new central heat and air, washers & dryers, high-end finishes such as wood floors and granite counter tops and all new kitchen appliances.
 The projects adds affordable rental units to our highly desired Downtown residential market.
-Tentative project completion is scheduled for 2014.
+Project is scheduled for completion fourth quarter 2014.